 If you can't get enough of the Albert Square market, there are countless others dotted all over the city.
 Cathedral Square, Market Street, Exchange Square and the Corn Exchange are all very central locations with festive markets on offer.

-Christmas cheer runs from: 22 November–9 December 2018
+Christmas cheer runs from: 12 November 2021 to 22 December 2021

 With traders selling stollen and mulled wine, delicate glass-work and painted textiles, it's easy to see why.
 Though the market has a German theme, British craftsmen are strongly represented.

-Christmas cheer runs from: 17 November–20 December 2018
+Christmas cheer runs from: 19 November 2021 to 22 December 2021

 Birmingham’s internationally-renowned Christmas market is inspired by its twin town of Frankfurt.
 Banish the winter chill with a mug of warming glühwein and browse the stalls selling wooden toys and Christmas decorations.
 There are plenty of Bavarian treats on offer too, from bratwurst to brezel.